-The exercise materials (i.e. post-its and a template) should already be set up for you and the specific tasks are outlined below.
-You can move post-its around or add more post-its (perhaps in different colours) or text boxes to record your thinking.
-Please be careful not to click "clear frame" button at the top of the Jamboard as this will delete all the exercise materials!
-Please get in touch if this happens by accident.
-There is a magnifying glass at the top of the screen which you can use to Zoom in and out if needed (any changes you make to the "zoom" will only be visible for you, not others in the group).
+The exercise materials (i.e. sticky notes and a template) should already be set up for you and the specific tasks are outlined below.
+You can move sticky notes around or add more sticky notes (perhaps in different colours) or text boxes to record your thinking.
+All of the templates are locked on the board, but please be mindful of other sticky notes as these can be moved around and accidentally deleted.
+There is a zoom function at the bottom right of the screen which you can use to zoom in and out if needed (or use your mouse wheel or '+' and '-' keys on your keyboard) and there you can find a map of the board as well (any changes you make to the "zoom" will only be visible for you, not others in the group).